Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 Even though both brands have many paint colors, Krylon has more colors giving you endless choices.

-When it comes to cost, Rustoleum products are more affordable than Krylon, and the difference stems from the solvents that each brand uses in its formula.
+Regarding cost, Rustoleum products are more affordable than Krylon, and the difference stems from the solvents each brand uses in its formula.

 Rustoleum paints are enamels, while Krylon coatings are mostly lacquers.
 Lacquers always cost more than enamels.